 Brush the Boots

-Sheepskin boots should be brushed with a suede brush after every wearing to remove dust and loose soil.
+Run a suede brush over the boots after every wearing to remove dust and loose soil.
 It's best to brush the boots outdoors.
-Start at the top and brush down following the nap of the hide.
+Start at the top, and brush downward following the nap of the hide.

 Use a Suede Cleaner

-For overall cleaning, there are detergents made for cleaning leather.
-Follow the directions carefully and shampoo your boots starting at the top and working down with gentle circular motions.
-Do not over-saturate the boots and allow the boots to slowly air-dry.
+For overall cleaning, use a detergent made for cleaning leather.
+Follow the directions carefully, and shampoo your boots starting at the top and working downward with gentle circular motions, being careful not to over-saturate the boots.
+Allow the boots to air-dry.